 Available options can depend on the following:

 Federal student loans are issued through the Department of Education.
-Private student loans, on the other hand, are granted by private lenders.
-Entities that make private student loans for trucking school can include banks, credit unions, and online lenders.
+Private student loans come from private lenders.
+Entities that offer private student loans for trucking school can include banks, credit unions, and online lenders.

 How to get student loans for truck driving school